2101dudu/Proof-of-Work-Blockchain/README.md

-This repo documents my journey on learning how to create a solid blockchain using GO.
+This repo documents my journey in learning how to create a solid blockchain using GO.
 The README will be written as I go along, and the information may change during its writing.

 # Intro

 ## Blockchain

 The concept of a blockchain is actually really simple.
 Just link together some "blocks" and you have yourself a block-`chain`.
-You can define a block by a structure that contains some data and some information relevant to the chain as a whole.
+You can define a block as a structure that contains some data and some information relevant to the chain as a whole.

 ### Defining the structure of a block